kiptoo-korir/simple-toast/README.md

 Simple toast currently does not support title of the toast notifications, only operating to show the message of the notification.

-The toasts are set to disappear automatically after 6 seconds of being visible.
+The toasts are set to disappear automatically after the time chosen during the SimpleToast Object creation.
+Use of a negative number will cause the program to default to 6000 milliseconds.